abpframework/abp/docs/en/Community-Articles/2024-05-09-what-is-object-to-object-mapping/post.md

 ![Swagger](./images/swagger1.png)

+## Advanced: Mapping Configurations

-In some scenarios you may want to make some customizations when matching.
-If you want to use `CustomerGetDto` in this way:
+In some scenarios, you may want to make some customizations when mapping two objects.
+For example, let's assume that you want to create the `CustomerGetDto` class as follows:

 ````csharp
   public class CustomerGetDto